"A Journey Through Time: Unraveling the Key Moments That Shaped Our Story."

 As SPAC Nation's influence expanded and its impact on the community became increasingly evident, it attracted substantial media attention.

-- Brixton March with the Peace Alliance, hundreds of young people in attendance.
+- In response to youth crime, Pastor Tobi led the Brixton March in partnership with the Peace Alliance, drawing hundreds of young people to take part.

 2019/2020